vesoft-inc/nebula-docs/docs/README.md

 Please note that you must install **Nebula Graph** by [installing source code](https://docs.nebula-graph.io/manual-EN/3.build-develop-and-administration/1.build/1.build-source-code/), [rpm/deb packages](https://docs.nebula-graph.io/manual-EN/3.build-develop-and-administration/2.install/1.install-with-rpm-deb/) or [docker compose](https://github.com/vesoft-inc/nebula-docker-compose), before you can actually start using it.
 If you prefer a video tutorial, visit our [YouTube channel](https://www.youtube.com/channel/UC73V8q795eSEMxDX4Pvdwmw).

-In case you encounter any problem, be sure to ask us on our [official forum](https://discuss.nebula-graph.io).
+If you have any questions, please don't hesitate to contact us on [forum](https://discuss.nebula-graph.io).

 ## Documentation